cargocats/DisplayDelight/README.md

     * Ocean Delight
     * Pineapple Delight
     * Corn Delight

-      The following have their respective blocks added, but there is no Fabric mod support.
+* The following have their respective blocks added, but there is no Fabric mod support:
     * Delightful
     * Expanded Delight
     * Cultural Delights